glicatap/WQ_SWMP_Synthesis/R/Data_processing/README.md

 1.  `proc01_downloaded_to_compiledStns.R` - for each station, reads in and collates all files.
 For nutrients, only keeps grab samples (`collMethd = 1`).
 Removes empty columns.
 Generates one `.RData` file for each station.
 2.  `proc02_compiledStns_to_QAQCdStns.R` - for each station, reads in the file and replaces data flagged/coded in ways the workgroup has agreed to discard with NAs.
 For nutrients, inserts a column for each parameter defining whether the data point is left-censored.
 Generates one `.RData` file for each station.
+3.  `proc02b_corrections_stnNUTs.R` - for certain NUT stations, corrects issues related to NO23 calculation and/or 0s in data.
+Pulls the `.RData` files from the above step, re-saves them as `aaabbnut_qcUncorrected.RData`, corrects the problems, and saves the corrected data frame with the original `aaabbnut_qc.RData` name to be used in further compilation scripts below.
-3.  `proc03_QAQCdStns_to_QAQCdMonthly.R` - for WQ, MET, and NUT stations, aggregates to monthly values as described above.
+4.  `proc03_QAQCdStns_to_QAQCdMonthly.R` - for WQ, MET, and NUT stations, aggregates to monthly values as described above.
-4.  `proc04_QAQCdMonthly_byType.R` - Using monthly aggregated files from step 5, combines all monthly information for each type (WQ, MET, NUT) into a single file, containing all stations.
+5.  `proc04_QAQCdMonthly_byType.R` - Using monthly aggregated files from step 5, combines all monthly information for each type (WQ, MET, NUT) into a single file, containing all stations.
 Writes both `.RData` and `.csv` files for each.
-5.  `proc05_QAQCdStns_to_QAQCdDaily.R` - optional; for WQ and MET stations, aggregates to daily values as described above.
+6.  `proc05_QAQCdStns_to_QAQCdDaily.R` - optional; for WQ and MET stations, aggregates to daily values as described above.
-6.  `proc06_QAQCdDaily_to_csv.R` - generate `.csv` files from the `.RData` files above.
+7.  `proc06_QAQCdDaily_to_csv.R` - generate `.csv` files from the `.RData` files above.

 To write out session info from the day of processing, open an R session and run the following code.
 It will open all libraries used and capture the session info in a text file, in the `Data_processing` folder.
 The following uses the `devtools` package, which can be installed with the command `install.packages("devtools")`.